laisbsc/CA1_DesignPatterns/README.md

 The app should be implemented using Data Access Object Pattern, used on to access the DataSource class.
 In addition, to 2 other creational patters should be used on this application.

 I chose to utilise the Thread Safe Singleton Pattern implementation on the connection from the application to the database.
 The goal is to  mantained that connection singly instantiated, even on a multithreaded environment.
-To accomplish such, the getInstance() method was made synchronized so that multiple threads cannot access the instance concurrently.
+To accomplish such, the getInstance() method was made synchronized so that multiple threads cannot access the same (unique) instance concurrently.
 The second creational design pattern chosen to build this application was the Builder Pattern.
-This helped on the modularity of the program design, such as [exempligy why and where].
+This helped with the modularity of the program design, such as [exemplify why and where].

 ### TO-DO ###
  > ENUM implementation of the continents (have a look at db schema);